 What exactly happens in our body when we face danger?
-Our ancestors encountered real life-threatening events and developed the fight-flight-freeze stress response.
-The same self-defence mechanism is used today to react to emotional and psychological threats.
-However, this is not without shortcomings.
+Our ancestors encountered life-threatening events and developed the fight-flight-freeze stress response.
+We use the same self-protective mechanism today to react to emotional and psychological threats.
+However, this is not without drawbacks.

-How the Fight-Flight-Freeze response provides us with physical preparedness to fight back, flee or pause in danger.
+How does the fight-flight-freeze response make us physically prepared to fight back, flee or pause in danger?

 This is what happens in our body ‘behind the scenes’ – (the science behind the things we don’t realise are happening that result in the symptoms we all recognise).
 Get familiar with them and take the mystery and fear out of your very human reaction: